deepankverma/social_distancing/README.md

-# OpenCV based human detection and social distance measurement.
+# OpenCV based human detection and social distance measurement. [*Work in Progress*]

 # Steps to reproduce the output in Windows 10: